kubernetes/website/content/en/docs/reference/glossary/cluster.md

 - fundamental
 - operation
 ---
-A set of worker machines, called {{< glossary_tooltip text="nodes" term_id="node" >}},
+A set of machines, called {{< glossary_tooltip text="nodes" term_id="node" >}}, that run
-that run containerized applications.
-Every cluster has at least one worker node.
+containerized applications managed by Kubernetes.
+To have a working cluster you need a control plane and at least one worker node.

 <!--more-->

 The worker node(s) host the {{< glossary_tooltip text="Pods" term_id="pod" >}} that are
 the components of the application workload.
 The
 {{< glossary_tooltip text="control plane" term_id="control-plane" >}} manages the worker